IQON-global/iqon-scripts/memory-bank/progress.md

 ## What Works

-The Azure Resource Mover application currently has the following functional components:
+The Azure Resource Management Tools currently have the following functional components:

 1. **Resource Discovery**:
    - ✅ KeyVault discovery with tenant ID extraction
    - ✅ Service Bus discovery with tenant ID extraction
    - ✅ Fallback to generic resource discovery when type-specific APIs have permission issues
+   - ✅ Resource group filtering based on naming patterns
    - ✅ Comprehensive logging of discovered resources

 2. **Resource Matching**: